relativty/Relativty/README.md

 ## What you'll need

 ### What components ?
-There are now three variants of Relativ.
+There are a few variants of Relativ.
 The original design by the founders **(deprecated)** and two new version by TheYXXY and Vang1 based on a on a model from <a href="http://horizonlab.co/2017/05/28/vr-headset-fully-3d-printed/">Horizon Lab</a>.
 Shoutout to them for making this possible and allowing their design to be modified! </p>

 ##### Parts needed for all the designs:
 * Arduino Due, $34 for the official one or $10 for a Chinese clone